dojo/dojo.io/TUTORIAL.md

 ### No pronouns or, if used, have an obvious meaning to non-native English speakers

 Many potential users of Dojo 2 are not native speakers of the English language.
-A common point of confusion with non-native English speakers is determining what a noun a pronoun (he, she, it, etc.) is referring.
+A common point of confusion with non-native English speakers is determining what noun a pronoun (he, she, it, etc.) is referring.
 In order to make Dojo 2's tutorials as clear as possible, pronouns should be avoided unless it is extremely obvious what noun is being referred to.

 ### No abbreviations